itthinx/affiliates-contact-form-7/readme.txt

 **Documentation**

-- Documentation page for Affiliates [Affiliates Contact Form 7 Integration](http://docs.itthinx.com/document/affiliates/setup/settings/integrations/contact-form-7/)
+- Documentation page for Affiliates [Affiliates Contact Form 7 Integration](https://docs.itthinx.com/document/affiliates/setup/settings/integrations/contact-form-7/)
-- Documentation page for Affiliates Pro [Affiliates Contact Form 7 Integration](http://docs.itthinx.com/document/affiliates-pro/setup/settings/integrations/contact-form-7/)
+- Documentation page for Affiliates Pro [Affiliates Contact Form 7 Integration](https://docs.itthinx.com/document/affiliates-pro/setup/settings/integrations/contact-form-7/)
-- Documentation page for Affiliates Enterprise [Affiliates Contact Form 7 Integration](http://docs.itthinx.com/document/affiliates-enterprise/setup/settings/integrations/contact-form-7/)
+- Documentation page for Affiliates Enterprise [Affiliates Contact Form 7 Integration](https://docs.itthinx.com/document/affiliates-enterprise/setup/settings/integrations/contact-form-7/)

 **Feedback**

 __Feedback__ is welcome!
-If you need help, have problems, want to leave feedback or want to provide constructive criticism, you can leave a comment here at the [plugin page](http://www.itthinx.com/plugins/affiliates-contact-form-7).
+If you need help, have problems, want to leave feedback or want to provide constructive criticism, you can leave a comment here at the [plugin page](https://www.itthinx.com/plugins/affiliates-contact-form-7).

 Please try to solve problems there before you rate this plugin or say it doesn't work.
 There goes a _lot_ of work into providing you with free quality plugins!
 Please appreciate that and help with your feedback.
 Thanks!

-You are welcome to [follow @itthinx on Twitter](http://twitter.com/itthinx) for updates on this and related plugins.
+You are welcome to follow [@itthinx](https://twitter.com/itthinx) for updates on this and related plugins.

 == Installation ==

-1. Install and activate the [Contact Form 7](http://wordpress.org/extend/plugins/contact-form-7) plugin, set up your forms.
+1. Install and activate the [Contact Form 7](https://wordpress.org/plugins/contact-form-7) plugin, set up your forms.
-2. Install and activate the [Affiliates](http://wordpress.org/extend/plugins/affiliates) plugin.
+2. Install and activate the [Affiliates](https://wordpress.org/plugins/affiliates) plugin.
 Use the default settings or configure it to your needs.
-3. Install and activate the [Affiliates Contact Form 7 Integration](http://www.itthinx.com/plugins/affiliates-contact-form-7) plugin.
+3. Install and activate the [Affiliates Contact Form 7 Integration](https://www.itthinx.com/plugins/affiliates-contact-form-7) plugin.
 4. A new *Contact Form 7* menu item will appear under the *Affiliates* menu in WordPress.
 Follow the intructions to set up the integration there.

 Note that you can install the plugins from your WordPress installation directly: use the *Add new* option found in the *Plugins* menu.